Risk markers by sex for in-hospital mortality in patients with acute coronary syndrome: a machine learning approach: Material and methods

 \subsection{Data extraction}

-In Table \ref{tab:clinical_variables}, we described the static and dynamic clinical features extracted for each cohort.
-The static features were demographics data, and the dynamic features were laboratory results, vital signs, blood gas, ventilation data, hemodynamic, complications, treatments, and procedures.
-We represented the static features and some dynamic features, such as complications, treatments, and procedures using one-hot encoding.
-We used a representation of minimum, maximum, and average values for the rest of the dynamic features as commonly done in the literature~\cite{barrett_building_2019}.
-It is worth noting that some features did not exist in MIMIC-III database for STEMI compared with NSTEMI, such as precordial leads.
+We extracted eight groups of clinical features, namely demographic characteristics, laboratory results, vital signs, arterial blood gas, hemodynamics, complications, treatments, and procedures.
+We used one-hot encoding for categorical features, and continuous features were represented with the minimum, maximum, and average values, as commonly used for predicting mortality (e.g.~\cite{barrett_building_2019}).
+However, some features were not found in the MIMIC-III database, such as precordial leads, to compare STEMI with NSTEMI.
 Consequently, we extracted a total of 191 features for STEMI and 201 for NSTEMI.
+Table~\ref{tab:clinical_variables} describes the extracted features of the above-mentioned groups in detail.

+We filled missing values with the mean of the observed values of the corresponding feature.
+We paid special attention to features associated with myocardial infarction size and heart injuries (e.g., troponins, pulmonary artery pressure, and leads)~\cite{hemingway_using_2017}.
+The values of these features were gathered from the clinical notes using a set of regular expressions.
+Regarding the variability of the range of values between features, we performed feature-wise normalization on each sample by subtracting the mean and dividing it by the standard deviation.
+Finally, the results of the data set were split randomly into non-overlapping training and test sets, consisting of 80\% and 20\%, respectively.